markusbuchholz/recap_cpp/src/object.md

   - **Compile-Time**: Achieved through function overloading and templates.
   - **Run-Time**: Achieved through virtual functions, enabling dynamic behavior based on object types.

-Mastering these concepts is crucial for leveraging the full potential of C++ in building complex and efficient applications.

----